 - SpyEagle is a spyware program that is disguised as an antivirus program.

-A. Here are a few symptoms of the spyware running on your computer:
+A: Here are a few symptoms of spyware running on a computer:

-- Redirection to websites other than what is typed in to the browser address box
+- Redirection to websites other than what is typed into the browser address bar

-- your Internet home page has suddenly changed new and unexpected toolbars in the web browser
+- New and unexpected toolbars in the web browser

-- your computer seems to be running very slow when opening programs or processing tasks (saving files, etc.)
+- Your computer seems to be running very slowly when opening programs or processing tasks (saving files, etc.)

 Never allow downloads from unknown/untrusted websites.
 Don’t install or download anything without knowing exactly what it is.
-Be aware of the free software – you might download spyware when you download Internet data such as utilities, games, toolbars, or media players other software.
+Be aware of free software – you might download spyware when you mean to only download programs such as utilities, games, toolbars, or media players.
 Carefully read all agreements and privacy statements.

 Don’t follow email links claiming to offer free software or even anti-spyware software – these links may actually install the spyware.
 When you are getting their program for free, chances are they are selling your email address to spammers or installing spyware on your computer.

-Be very careful of the peer-to-peer file-sharing services.
+Be very careful of peer-to-peer (P2P) file-sharing services.
 Even the most popular applications such as Kazaa and EDonkey2000 include spyware in their installation procedures.